dezordi/ViralFlow/README.rst

 =====

 A docker image with all tools and libraries can be found `here <https://hub.docker.com/repository/docker/dezordi/iam_sarscov2/>`_.
 The last update of the pangolin in the docker images was carried out on Septenber 11, 2021 to the version v3.1.11.
+The following structions were tested into Docker version 20.10.x.
 You can create a container and run as an interactive session the sars2_assembly following:

 .. code:: bash